 Explore the History and Culture of Cartagena

-Explore the Old City: Wander through cobblestone streets, admire colorful Spanish Colonial architecture, and enjoy the charm of bougainvillea-draped balconies.
+Explore the Old City and Historic Center: Wander through cobblestone streets, admire colorful Spanish Colonial architecture, and enjoy the charm of bougainvillea-draped balconies.

 Castillo de San Felipe de Barajas: Walk the castle walls, explore its underground tunnels, and soak in breathtaking views of Cartagena.